mozilla/python_moztelemetry/README.md

 ## Testing locally

-To test this package locally, the recommended procedure is to build a dockerfile with the appropriate dependencies, then execute the unit tests inside it:
+To test/debug this package locally, the recommended procedure is to build a docker image with the appropriate dependencies, then execute the unit tests inside it:

 ```bash